What is a systematic review?

 Answer

 A systematic review is a transparent, reproducible research methodology that aims to identify all available information on a focused topic and synthesize it to come to an overall conclusion.
+Systematic reviews require a team of researchers (one person cannot complete a review on their own) and significant time (often a year or more) to complete.
 In evidence-based medicine, systematic reviews are placed at the top of the evidence pyramid.

 The Library is here to support you.
 Visit our guide to learn more and to request a librarian to work with your team.